 A row cheat sheet can help track carriage location for all knit rows.
 Pictured below is part of mine.
 Wording for clues or description of sequences should make sense to the person knitting, not necessarily follow a specific formula.

-some of what “did not work”, including a very long swatch with a confused pattern due to creative operator error
+some of what “did not work”, including a very long swatch with a confusing pattern due to creative operator error

 The fabric is tugged lengthwise, left unblocked, and pockets may pop on either side of it, with the majority on one side of the knit as opposed to the other